Application to the Master of Occupational Therapy Program

-The application deadline for the Department of Occupational and Recreational Therapies is November 1, 2023 for fall 2024 start.
+The application deadline for the Department of Occupational and Recreational Therapies is October 1, 2024 for fall 2025 start.
 The OTCAS application cycle typically opens in mid-July. open.
 Applicants are encouraged to submit the OTCAS application early.
 We will be reviewing applications as they come in as a modified rolling admissions process.
 We do not recommend using the OTCAS Professional Transcript Entry (PTE).
-However, if you do, you MUST submit no later than October 1 to ensure PTE completion by our application deadline of November 1.
-Interviews for fall 2024 will be held mid January 2024 via Zoom.
+However, if you do, you MUST submit no later than September 1 to ensure PTE completion by our application deadline of October 1st.
+Interviews for fall 2024 will be held November-December 2024 via Zoom.
 Applicants will receive more information with their interview invitation.

 Students must have a bachelor’s degree completed prior to the start of the Occupational Therapy program in the fall.